-This was consistent with the findings in Rayanagoudar, Gaonkar & Itagi (2001) who reported that there was no difference in life satisfaction among women from different education background.
-This is also similar with Clark and Oswald (1994); Frey and Stutzer (2002) who suggested that education only contributes to life satisfaction through mediums such as ambitions, income, social participation and self-confidence.
-Individuals with high education level such as bachelor degree and masters did not necessarily have high life satisfaction.
-Seldomly, individuals with primary and secondary school education are more happy and satisfied with life compared to those with the background of university education.
+This was consistent with the finding of Rayanagoudar, Gaonkar & Itagi (2001) who reported that there was no difference in life satisfaction among women from different educational background.
+This is also similar to Clark and Oswald (1994); Frey and Stutzer (2002) who suggested that education only contributes to life satisfaction through means of ambitions, income, social participation and self-confidence.
+Individuals with high educational level such as bachelor degree and masters did not necessarily have high life satisfaction.
+Seldom, individuals with primary and secondary school education are happier and satisfied with life compared to those with the background of higher education.

 Nevertheless, there were also a few studies that showed the opposite findings (Jan and Masood, 2008; Meeks and Murrel, 2001).
 Jan and Masood (2008) reported that there was a difference in general life satisfaction among women with different levels of education.
 Women with high education (college/ university) were reported to have the highest life satisfaction.
 This is supported by Light, Hertsgaard & Martin (1985) who found that a higher education level indicated higher life satisfaction.
-Higher education level provides more job opportunities and levels of life satisfaction.
+Higher education level provides more job opportunities and better life satisfaction.
 This would allow them to experience comfortable and assured life.

-The study also found that life satisfaction differed among women of different incomes.
+This study also found that life satisfaction differed among women of different incomes.
 The finding indicated that life satisfaction could increase with the increase of income.
 The respondents of the study were working middle-aged women living in Hulu Langat, Selangor.
-Women in urban areas experienced more effects of inflation and price increase of items.
-Money is a focus in their lives in order to fulfil all life necessities, especially when they are the family breadwinner.
-Life becomes difficult when income is low, giving more negative effects to harmony in life and life satisfaction.
+Women in urban areas experience more difficulties due to inflation and price increase of items.
+Money is a central focus in their lives in order to fulfil all life necessities, especially if they are the family breadwinner.
+Life becomes difficult when income is low, giving more negative effects to well-being and life satisfaction.

-It is consistent with the study by Easterlin et al. (2012); Jan and Masood (2008); Song and Appleton (2008) whereby the higher the individual's income is, the higher his or her life satisfaction would be.
-The income focused was personal income and family income.
-Women with different income clearly experienced different life satisfaction.
+It is consistent with the study by Easterlin et al. (2012); Jan and Masood (2008); Song and Appleton (2008) in which, the higher the individual's income is, and the higher his or her life satisfaction would be.
+The income referred was personal income and family income.
+Women with different income evidently experienced different life satisfaction.
 Unemployment on the other hand could reduce life satisfaction drastically (Song and Appleton, 2008).
-This showed that money had become a support for life satisfaction in this challenging age, where currency value kept on dwindling.
-Men or women compete in increasing their income in order to improve their status and quality of life.
+This showed that money had become a provision for life satisfaction in this challenging age, where currency value kept on dwindling.
+Men and women struggle to intensify their income in order to improve their status and quality of life.

-In contrast, other findings suggested the life satisfactions of respondents from different income are relatively similar.
-A high income did not necessarily improve life satisfaction.
+In contrast, other findings suggested that life satisfactions of respondents from different income levels are relatively similar.
+A high income level did not necessarily improve life satisfaction.
 This was supported by Panda (1999) who explained that they were no difference in life satisfaction for respondents with income and without income.
 Moreover, Lora and Chaparro (2008) debated that income increment did not necessarily contribute towards improving life satisfaction.
-Individuals whose economical level is high and successful mostly had low life satisfaction.
-Seldomly, low status and poor individuals experience higher life satisfaction.
+Individuals whose monetary level is high and successful mostly had low life satisfaction.
+In some cases, low status and poor individuals experience higher life satisfaction.
 Hence, income and life satisfaction have a complex relationship.
-Income increment can reduce satisfaction in various aspects in human life family, relationship, neighbourhood, and more.
+Income increment can reduce satisfaction in various aspects of human life, such as family, relationship, neighbourhood, and more.